 As agreed, I called back in three days for a decision.
 She then asked me to come again and give the presentation again to her son and her friend who is an engineer and oh yah, "real smart".
 I suggested we ask her hairstylist to come too.

 We laughed and she did not bother to asked the engineer but did set a time for my solutions presentation for her son, a computer guy, the following Saturday.
 As always, I told her I had nothing to hide and she could bring her attorney too.
 And I meant that because I have nothing to hide but she declined said her son would be good enough.

-And finally, I definitely want to express the basic outline to this specific piece was supplied via Derek with SpeedWell Coffee.
-Unequivocably a fabulous coffee suppliers.
+And finally, I definitely want to express the basic outline to this specific piece was supplied via Trent with Tim Horton's Brier.
+Unequivocably a fabulous marathons.
 We definitely admire a good concept!